xai-cluster/xai-cluser-web/content/authors/giuseppe-marra/_index.md

 ---
 # Display name
-title: Francesco Giannini
+title: Giuseppe Marra

 # Full Name (for SEO)
-first_name: Francesco
+first_name: Giuseppe
-last_name: Giannini
+last_name: Marra

 # Is this the primary user of the site?
 superuser: false